Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Using "named" dispVMs ###

-As of Qubes R4.0, it is impossible to "name" a dispVM: opening a URL/file in a standard dispVMs will always start a VM with a 'dispXXXX' name (eg. 'disp1234').

 If for some reason a user needs to have use a dispVM with a given name - which is for instance handy when using `allow` RPC policies - he/she can do like so (replace `fedora-28-dvm` with the dvm template you want to use):

 ~~~